hivdb/chiro-cms/resources/covid-review.md

 **Antigen bait:** Three main bait antigens have been used to identify reactive B cells, immunize transgenic mice, or pan phage display antibody fragments: the S1 receptor binding domain (RBD); the complete S1 protein; and the S trimer – often referred to as the trimeric extracellular or prefusion ectodomain.
 Less commonly used antigens have including the S1 N-terminal domain (NTD)[^  10.1038/s41591-020-0998-x] and an S tetramer[^10.1126/science.abc7424].
 Although most highly potent neutralizing mAbs bind to the S1 RBD, groups additional antigens would be expected to identify a broader spectrum of mAbs.

+**Cloning, expression, and sequencing:** The most commonly used approach for cloning mAbs has involved sorting individual B cells followed by the physical linking of VH and VL regions through molecular techniques.
+Complete mAbs are then be expressed in IgG expression vectors or less commonly in immortalized B cells.
+The extent to which the above processes are automated through advances in microfluidics dictates the numbers of mAbs that can be generated and sequenced.
+High-throughput clonal sequencing has yielded insight into the variable heavy and light chain germ-line repertoire and extent of somatic hypermutation in antibodies recognizing SARS-CoV-2 antigens.
+Most antibodies have undergone minimal somatic hypermutation (0% to less than 10%) partly because convalescent plasma samples have been obtained within weeks following illness.

 ___Conclusions: During the past month, more than 20 groups have described the development of mAbs that are able to potently inhibit SARS-CoV-2 in vitro.
 Four mAbs have begun  clinical trials for the treatment and prevention of COVID-19. ___

 ### Fusion Inhibitors